-- The aim of your cover letter is to convince the supervisor that you are a suitable candidate for the PhD position.
+- The aim of an academic cover letter is to convince the supervisor that you are a strong candidate for the PhD position on offer.

 - Your cover letter should be half a page to a full page in length; it should be concise and to the point.

-- Your cover letter should include your personal details, the position you’re applying for, your motivation for applying, what you know about the project, what relevant experience you have and what makes you suited for the position and last, a closing remark.
+- Your PhD cover letter should include your personal details, the position you’re applying for, your motivation for applying, what you know about the project, what relevant experience you have and what makes you suited for the position.

 The two documents crucial to get right when applying to a PhD are your CV and covering letter.

-A cover letter is a written document that accompanies your CV when applying for a PhD.
+An academic cover letter is a written document that accompanies your CV and application form when applying for a PhD.

-The primary aim of your cover letter should be to convince the PhD supervisor that you are a suitable candidate for the PhD project.
+The aim of an academic cover letter is to convince the PhD supervisor that you are the perfect candidate for the PhD project.

-A cover letter should complement your CV and sell yourself as a person – will your potential supervisor be excited to work with you after having read your cover letter?
+Academic cover letters should complement your CV and sell you as a person – will your potential supervisor be excited to work with you after having read your cover letter?

-What Should I Include in My Cover Letter?
+What Should I Include in My Academic Cover Letter?

 You should demonstrate that you have the skills which make you suited for research.
 It is essential that you recognise these skills in you and that you use them to promote yourself.